zolweb/docker-npm/README.md

 # Portable npm and related executables

+## Synopsys

+Essentially, this is just a set of [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) that manages a `node` docker image.
+The combination of the shell script and docker image allows commands to run as either the current user or the owner/group of the current directory.

+### Installation

+Installation is just a matter of putting the [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) somewhere in your path.
+For example, assuming you want the scripts to live in `/usr/local/bin`, run:
+* `sudo wget -nv -O /usr/local/bin/npm https://raw.githubusercontent.com/mkenney/docker-npm/master/bin/npm`
+* `sudo wget -nv -O /usr/local/bin/gulp https://raw.githubusercontent.com/mkenney/docker-npm/master/bin/gulp`
+* `sudo wget -nv -O /usr/local/bin/grunt https://raw.githubusercontent.com/mkenney/docker-npm/master/bin/grunt`
+* Add write permission to let the scripts `self-update` as any user ** `sudo chmod 0777 /usr/local/bin/npm`
+** `sudo chmod 0777 /usr/local/bin/gulp`
+** `sudo chmod 0777 /usr/local/bin/grunt`
+* `npm self-update` (all of the scripts have a `self-update` command which pulls down the latest docker image and then updates the shell script itself)

+## About

 This [image](https://hub.docker.com/r/mkenney/npm/) contains the latest `node` and `npm` binaries for [Debian:jessie](https://hub.docker.com/_/debian/). `npm` has been used to install `gulp-cli` and `grunt-cli` globally.
 When using the [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) available in the [source repository](https://github.com/mkenney/docker-npm), the current directory is mounted into `/src` in the container and a wrapper script executes `npm` as a user who's `uid` and `gid` matches those properties on that directory.
 This way any output is written as the directory owner/group instead of root or a random user.

 If you need additional modules and/or wrapper scripts (`bower`, etc.) [let me know](https://github.com/mkenney/docker-npm/issues).